Vhalur-PickEms/.github/profile/README.md

 >
 >Design and implement: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

+"Cntinuous Integration and Continuous Deployment".
+This is a commonly used method introducing automation during app development.
+In my project, my CI/CD pipeline consists of three steps:
+#### 1. Testing and Building the project
+When a pull request is made, the pipeline automatically tries to run the unit and integration tests in the project aswell as trying to build the project.
+The tests it runs are written myself as mentioned in learning outcome 3.
+If this step does not fail, it moves to step 2.

+#### 2. Static Code Analysis provided by SonarCloud
+When step 1 succeeds, step 2 automatically starts.
+SonarCloud takes a few minutes to read through the project's code.
+When it's done, a report is made on the code quality and posted as a comment on the pull request.
+Should this check succeed, the pipeline continues to step 3.

+#### 3. Building a docker image and pushing to dockerhub
+It should be noted, this step has two conditions.
+The first being step 2 succeeds.
+Furthermore, this check is only done when the pull request goes to main.
+I want a docker image of code that has functionality and would be deployed into the real application.
+I do not need a docker image of a quick hotfix I made during development. <br>
+Should both these conditions be met, a docker image of the project is made and automatically pushed to my private repository on DockerHub.
+<br><br>

 #### 5. Cultural differences and ethics (GP)
 >Clarifications: